OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform.md

     Keep in mind that this approach for non-development environments is only applicable when the version of the applications on the previous environment is stable and ready to be staged to the next environment (upgrade must be aligned with your release cycle).
 If that’s not the case, you should perform a code-based upgrade, doing all the fixing and testing directly in each environment.

     </div>

+For **mobile apps**, upon a Platform Server version upgrade in your **Production environment**, it's expected that many of the mobile app resources carry differences, which will trigger over-the-air (OTA) upgrades to all the end users. **Generating and distributing a new build** eliminates the need for OTA upgrades and it's an advisable practice that improves the end-user experience.

+For **Forge components**, it's a good practice to take the opportunity to upgrade them if there are new versions.
+Not only you can benefit from any bug fix but also the component might already be adjusted to any new feature or breaking change, saving you the effort to adjust the component.
+Make sure to validate any changes in the Forge components.

 ## Testing { #testing }